django-tiptap/django_tiptap/README.md

     ],
-    "placeholderText": "Begin typing here...",  # set None to skip display "unsavedChangesWarningText": "You have unsaved changes",  # set None to skip display "lang": "EN" # if you want to use default tooltips, use this.
-Valid Options => EN/DE "tooltips": {
+    "placeholderText": "Begin typing here...",  # set None to skip display "unsavedChangesWarningText": "You have unsaved changes",  # set None to skip display "lang": "EN" # if you want to use default tooltips and translations, use this.
+Valid Options => EN/DE(for now) "tooltips": {
         # if you want to use your custom tooltips(maybe because you don't prefer default or the language you want isn't there)
-        # you don't need to set the "lang" if you choose to have your own tooltips
         "bold": "Bold | (ctrl / ⌘) + B",
         "italic": "Italic | (ctrl / ⌘) + I",
         "underline": "Underline | (ctrl / ⌘) + U",